platformsh/platformsh-docs/docs/src/development/email.md

 ```txt
 >v=spf1 include:u17504801.wl.sendgrid.net -all
 ```
 This ID is only available on Dedicated projects.
-Follow the previous snote above when configuring for Grid projects.
+Follow the previous note above when configuring for Grid projects.
 {{< /note >}}

 ## Enabling/disabling email